NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Ulfen Raider.md

 Choose two ability boosts.
 One must be to **Strength** or **Charisma**, and one is a free ability boost.

 You're trained in the Intimidation skill and the Sailing Lore skill.
-You gain the [[Feats/Intimidating Glare|Intimidating Glare]] skill feat.
+You gain the [[Intimidating Glare|Intimidating Glare]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*